NVlabs/timeloop/README.md

 cd configs/timeloop
 ../../build/timeloop ./sample.cfg > sample.out
 ```
-This will place timeloop's log as well as simulation results in `sample.out`,
+This will place timeloop's log in `sample.out` and generate the following outputs:
-an XML-formatted copy of the simulation results in `timeLoopOutput.xml`, and
+* `timeloop.stats.txt` Simulation stats (performance, energy, etc.)
+* `timeloop.map.txt/cfg` The optimal mapping in different formats
+  (the latter can be used in conjunction with the
+  input architecture and problem spec to re-run the model on the optimal
+  mapping.)
-a copy of the full architecture configuration with the optimal mapping
+* `timeloop.map+stats.xml` An XML-formatted copy of the stats and optimal mapping
-baked-in in `out.cfg`.
+  which is used by various Python scripts to extract results from batch runs.

 ## Further reading
 [ISPASS 2019 paper](http://parashar.org/ispass19.pdf)